oracle-samples/oracle-dis-samples/python-samples/create_task_schedule_using_metadata/README.md

 * TASK - task name that resides in the application that is passed to script

 ## Author
+David Allan

-David Allan - Consultant Principal Architect
+DIS Consultant Architect -
 david.allan@oracle.com